 Local Sheriff’s Office

 It is imperative that community members have information about sex offenders to ensure their well-being.
 Sex offenders must register with law enforcement agencies when released from prison making their information public.
-Their whereabouts may be ascertained through:
+Their whereabouts may be ascertained through national, state and county level resources.

 Requesters may locate sex offender information from the sheriff’s office in the respective county.
 Jackson County’s sheriff’s department, as an example, has an offender watch sex offender search tool.
 This aids citizens in finding offenders in the local communities in the county.